 On October 28th, assist to the many parades in the different cities that commemorate the Oxi Day, the famous “no” that the Greeks answered to Mussolini upon his request to allow the Italian troops to enter Greek territory.
 The date marks the entrance of Greece in the II World War.
 Of course, Wikipedia explains Oxi Day better than I do.

-November is the month dedicated to the production of the delicious Cretan spirit, tsikoudia (or raki).
+The end of October and a good part of November are dedicated to the production of the delicious Cretan spirit, tsikoudia (or raki).

 What to Do in Crete According to Your Interests

 I get it!
 And I won’t judge you.
 In fact, I used to be just like you: Beach Life Rules!
 There’s nothing like forgetting a long year at the office by lazily sipping a cold beer by the sea.
 Crete has plenty of choices for that.

 On the western coast, there are three famous gems every tourist wants to visit: Balos, Elafonisi, and Falasarna.
 They are not the only beaches in West Crete, but they stunningly beautiful.

 Balos Lagoon is a paradisiac beach located in the Gramvousa Peninsula, you have probably seen some stunning pictures online.

 Falasarna is a long sandy beach located on the extreme west, sunsets in Falasarna are famous all over the world.
 Elafonisi is an islet located in the southwest of Crete, and it’s famous for the pinkish color of the sand.

 On the opposite coast, the beaches of East Crete also deserve a place in any Crete itinerary.
 Vai is a famous destination because it’s home to the most extensive palm grove in Europe.
 However, there’s another palm beach on Crete, Preveli, which is on the southern coast of Rethymno.

 In the same area, there are beaches such as Agios Pavlos and Plakias, all worth a visit for their pristine waters and calm atmosphere.
 You can read about those, as well as about Loutro, Glyka Nera, Frangokastello, and Paleochora in this article about the beaches of the south.
 Some of them are perfect places for naturism, check which ones in this guide to Crete’s nudist beaches.